-Although the Cape of Good Hope is not the most southern point of Africa (that distinction belongs to Cape Agulhas about 90 miles to the east), it was noteworthy to early explorers because it marks the point where ships travelling down the west coast of Africa began sailing more easterly than southerly.
+Although the Cape of Good Hope is not the southern tip of Africa (that distinction belongs to Cape Agulhas about 90 miles to the east), it was noteworthy to early explorers because it marks the point where ships travelling south down the west coast of Africa began sailing more easterly than southerly.

-All of the services and buildings are located on Cape Point.
+All of the services and buildings here are located on Cape Point.
 Its height and size are impressive.
 The lighthouse on Cape Point is 750 feet above the water.
 You can take a short hike to the top or ride the Flying Dutchman.
-Cape Point has a fantastic restaurant overlooking False Bay and several gift shops.
+There is a fantastic restaurant overlooking False Bay and several gift shops.

-Even with the presence of the lighthouse, the shores around Cape of Good Hope and Cape Point are littered with wrecks.
-Hiking trails make some of them accessible.
+Even with the presence of the lighthouse, the Cape of Good Hope and Cape Point are littered with wrecks.
+Hiking trails make some wrecks accessible.

-The nearby waters are teeming with sealife thanks to the confluence of the cold Benguela current of the South Atlantic and the warm Agulhas current of the Indian Oceans.
+The nearby waters teem with sealife thanks to the confluence of the cold Benguela current of the South Atlantic and the warm Agulhas current of the Indian Ocean.
 The Indian and Atlantic Oceans officially meet at Cape Agulhas, but the meeting point of the Agulhas and Benguela currents fluctuates between Cape of Good Hope and Cape Agulhas.